mothur/mothur.github.io/_wiki/sffinfo.md

 ## Default settings

 The **sffinfo** command requires that the user provide a .sff or sff.txt file.
-You may enter multiple sff files by separating them by -\'s.
+You may enter multiple sff files by separating them by -'s.
 For
 example: F5MMO9001.sff-GHL4YHV01.sff.

     mothur > sffinfo(sff=F5MMO9001.sff)